The Evening Course

 All courses meet for three hours one night a week but are otherwise like courses taught on your campus.
 In many cases, they have a direct relationship to the work you're doing throughout the week and range from politics and business to international affairs and communications.

 The courses are led by highly qualified faculty who are dedicated teachers.
 They are grounded in traditional disciplines yet taught within the context of the wide array of resources offered in Washington, D.C.

-Sample List of Academic Courses
+Sample List of Evening Courses